knowledgesystems/knowledgesystems-k8s-deployment/genome-nexus/README.md

 ```

 ### Setting Up GENIE VEP
 The primary difference in the GENIE version of VEP is the use of a persistent volume to preserve data across restarts.
-Initial startup will take approximately ~10 minutes to download the cache from the S3 bucket onto the mounted persistent volume.
-Subsequent startups (e.g due to restarts) should take approximately ~30 seconds due to the cache being persisted.
+Initial startup will take ~10 minutes to download the cache from the S3 bucket onto the mounted persistent volume.
+Subsequent startups (e.g due to restarts) should take ~30 seconds due to the cache being persisted.

 VEP cached data has been preloaded into an existing S3 bucket (genome-nexus-vep-data).
 In the event of a build update that changes the cache, a new version of the cache must be uploaded into the S3 bucket.